Worthington: Celebrate the Architecture

 It was created in 1997.

 Worthington Historical Society, City of Worthington and Worthington Schools are the Sponsors.
 ABOT Productions is the Videographer.
 Jonathan Kent is the Host.
-Jane Trucksis (née Neff), 1917-2005, Charles Nitschke, Jim Masters, Susan Hanson, Adam Bonner, Omar Tarazi and Diahannah Ream are the Writer of accompanying materials.
+Jane Trucksis (née Neff), 1917-2005, Charles A. Nitschke, Jim Masters, Susan Hanson, Adam Bonner, Omar Tarazi and Diahannah Ream are the Writer of accompanying materials.
 Jim Masters is the Musical director.

 This film explores the architectural influence on numerous historic buildings in Worthington.
 It begins with a brief look at the establishment of Worthington by settlers from Connecticut.
 Many of the early buildings were log cabins.
 After the village became more established, structures became more permanent and elaborate.